-Category Data Element Name Description APRDRG 3M All Patient Refined DRG 3M APR-DRG APRDRG_Risk_Mortality 3M All Patient Refined DRG: Risk of Mortality Subclass: (0) No class specified, (1) Minor likelihood of dying, (2) Moderate likelihood of dying, (3) Major likelihood of dying, (4) Extreme likelihood of dying APRDRG_Severity 3M All Patient Refined DRG: Severity of Illness Subclass: (0) No class specified, (1) Minor loss of function (includes cases with no comorbidity or complications), (2) Moderate loss of function, (3) Major loss of function, (4) Extreme loss of function NRD Identifiers HOSP_NRD NRD hospital identifier specific to the NRD and is not linkable to any other HCUP or external databases.
+Category Data Element Name Description APRDRG 3M All Patient Refined DRG 3M APRDRG_Risk_Mortality 3M All Patient Refined DRG: Risk of Mortality Subclass: (0) No class specified, (1) Minor likelihood of dying, (2) Moderate likelihood of dying, (3) Major likelihood of dying, (4) Extreme likelihood of dying APR-DRG APRDRG_Severity 3M All Patient Refined DRG: Severity of Illness Subclass: (0) No class specified, (1) Minor loss of function (includes cases with no comorbidity or complications), (2) Moderate loss of function, (3) Major loss of function, (4) Extreme loss of function HOSP_NRD NRD hospital identifier specific to the NRD and is not linkable to any other HCUP or external databases.
 HOSP_NRD can be used to add data elements from the Hospital file to records on the discharge-level files.
 The values of HOSP_NRD differ from year to year.
 An individual hospital cannot be tracked across data years.

-Category Data Element Name Description KEY_NRD Unique record identifier for the discharge in the NRD and not linkable to any other HCUP or external databases.
+NRD Identifiers KEY_NRD Unique record identifier for the discharge in the NRD and not linkable to any other HCUP or external databases.
 KEY_NRD can be used to add data elements from the Severity and Diagnosis/Procedure Groups files to the records on the Core file within the same data year.
-The values of KEY_NRD are different in each data year 2010-2012 and 2015, but are nonunique between 2013 and 2014.
+The values of KEY_NRD are different in each data year 2010-2012 and 2015-2016, but are not unique between 2013 and 2014.
 Please note that KEY_NRD is a record identifier and not a patient linkage number.
 NRD_VISITLINK is the patient linkage number specific to the NRD.

 Table D.3.
-Data Elements in the 2015 NRD Diagnosis and Procedure Groups Files
+Data Elements in the 2016 NRD Diagnosis and Procedure Groups Files

-For the 2015 NRD, there are two Diagnosis and Procedure Groups Files:
+For the 2016 NRD, the Diagnosis and Procedure Groups File is not available.